Fourteen Points: The Shandong question

 One of the most vexatious issues at the Paris peace conference was the "Shandong question".
-In 1897 Germany had invaded and occupied the Shandong province in China, and forced the Great Qing empire to sign a treaty giving the Reich a 99 year lease on the Shandong.
-Qingdao, the capital of Shandong became the principle German naval base in Asia.
-In August 1914, Japan entered the war on the Allied side, invaded the Shandong, and by November 1914 were in complete control of the province after the fall of Qingdao.
-On 25 May 1915, following a Japanese ultimatum threatening war, a Sino-Japanese treaty was signed under which it was agreed that the Japanese would take over all of the former German rights in Shandong after the end of the war.
+In 1897 Germany had invaded and occupied the Shandong (Shantung) province in China, and forced the Qing empire to sign a treaty giving the Reich a 99-year lease on Shandong.
+Qingdao (Tsingtao), the capital of Shandong, became the principal German naval base in Asia.
+In August 1914, Japan entered the war on the Allied side, invaded Shandong, and by November 1914 were in complete control of the province after the fall of Qingdao.
+On May 25, 1915, following a Japanese ultimatum threatening war, a Sino-Japanese treaty was signed under which it was agreed that the Japanese would take over all of the former German rights in Shandong after the end of the war.
 In 1917, China declared war on Germany.
 That same year, Britain, France, and Italy all signed secret treaties promising to support the Japanese claim on Shandong after the war.